fragarco/abasm/docs/en/abasm.md

    get_screenPtr hl, 20, 10
 ```

-Macro code can contain *calls* to other macros but it's not possible to define a new macro o use the directive **read**.
-If a macro contains a regular label (global or local to the module) and it is used more than once, the assembler will detect a symbol redefinition, which will cause an error.
-If a macro needs to use labels, they must be preceded by the symbol '!' which singnales them as **macro local labels**.
+Macro code can contain *calls* to other macros but it's not possible to define a new macro or use the directive **read**.
+If a macro contains a regular label and the macro is *called* more than once, the assembler will detect a symbol redefinition, which will cause an error.
+For that reason, If a macro needs to use labels, they must be preceded by the symbol '!' which singnales them as **macro local labels**.

 ```
 macro decnz_a